user4815162342/just-test-it/readme.md

 this is about 5 seconds, but you can set it to no timeout at all by specifying 0.

-These calls can be nested, and the blocking will not be complete until all 'asyncBegins' are matched up with a 'asyncEnd'.
+These calls can be nested, (or interleaved if you want to run two parallel functions in one test) and the blocking will not be complete until all 'asyncBegins' are matched up with a 'asyncEnd'.

 * `test.asyncEnd()`: Include this when all of your asynchronous testing